 Step 1: The SSR should review the applicant's record.
 Do these codes which represent QQs add up to 40?
 If 'Yes,' the applicant meets the exception requirement.
 If 'No,' are there current or prior years' earnings which are not shown in the QQ pattern? • If 'Yes,' develop as described in Section 7.9.7: Reconciliation in this Chapter.
 If the total now equals 40 or more, the applicant meets the exemption requirement.
 Step 2: The SSR reviews other records for the periods which can be used (during the marriage for a spouse and under age 18 for a parent).
 The SSR should add the codes which represent a QQ on these records to the applicant's record to see if they equal 40.
 If 'Yes,' the applicant meets the exception requirement.
 If 'No,' consider current and prior taxable year earnings as in Step 1.
 If the total when these are added equals 40, the applicant meets the exception requirement.
 If 'No,' go to Step 3.
 Step 3: On all records, the SSR should review the Minimum Number QCs 1937-1950 field.
 If these can be used (see Step 2), add them to the total.
 Does the total equal 40?
-If 'Yes,' the applicant meets the exception requirement.
+If the second is the second is the second in the second is the second in the seco If 'Yes,' the applicant meets the exception requirement.
 If 'No', continue.
-Review the Maximum Number of QCs 1937-1950 field and look at the QC patterns for codes # and Z. If the maximum number and/or the code # and Z will equal 40 when added to the total, refer the case to SSA as described in Section 7.9.7: Reconciliation in this Chapter.
-If the total still does not equal 40, continue. in the fordi sini does not equal 40, continue.
+Review the Maximum Number of QCs 1937-1950 field and look at the QC patterns for codes # and Z. • If the maximum number and/or the code # and Z will equal 40 when added to the total, refer the case to SSA as described in Section 7.9.7: Reconciliation in this Chapter.
+If the total still does not equal 40, continue.
 Review the QQ pattern with the applicant. • If the applicant believes that quarters are missing, refer the case to SSA as described in Section 7.9.7: Reconciliation in this Chapter.
-If the applicant believes the records are correct, s/he cannot meet the exception requirements. requirements.
+If the applicant believes the records are correct, s/he cannot meet the exception requirements.